 Forgive me if you already know, but Ross University is a for-profit institution located on two separate islands in the Caribbean.
 They offer DVM degrees through the Ross University School of Veterinary Medicine in St. Kitts and MD degrees through the Ross University School of Medicine, which used to be in Dominica and now is in Barbados.

 Ross got bought in 2003 by DeVry, a giant for-profit college chain.
-DeVry rebranded itself as Adtalem Global Education, Inc. You can find them trading on the NYSE under the ticker ATGE.
+DeVry rebranded itself as Adtalem Global Education, Inc in 2017.
+You can find them trading on the NYSE under the ticker ATGE.

-If you simply multiply this figure by 4, then you’d assume that you would find a fair estimate of the cost at $309,208.
-Our average Ross med school client owes far more than that.
+If you simply add these two figures together, you’d assume that you would find a fair estimate of the cost at $332,022.
+But our average Ross med school client owes far more than that.

-Unfortunately, cost of attendance estimates are usually wrong (this is for most institutions).
+Unfortunately, cost of attendance estimates calculated strictly from website information are usually wrong (this is for most institutions).
 You must adjust for accrued interest and increases in the cost of attendance.
-In fairness, Ross did say on their literature that cost was subject to change.
-How nice.
+Plus, the numbers above don’t include living expenses.

 My rule of thumb is to take any program’s cost estimates and multiply by 1.25.
-You’ll get a more accurate guess that way by accounting for hidden costs.
+You’ll get a more accurate guess of the average net price of Ross by accounting for hidden costs.

 Stats about Ross University School of Veterinary Medicine